vinitkumar/vinitkumar.github.com/_posts/2014-02-08-One-year-on-job.md

 I joined Changer on Feb 2013.
 Today I completed my first year at full time employment.
 It has been nothing but amazing.

 As I get to understand, first year is the toughest.
-It is hard to adjust working with people, communicating properly and keep your mind sane in lows and highs.
+It is hard to adjust working with people, communicating properly and keeping your mind sane in lows and highs.

 I am very proud of the hard work I put in my projects.
 I did some mistakes, improved a lot as a person and a programmer.I am totally committed